pierre-ange/blockchain-developer-bootcamp-final-project/README.md

     - [ ] Upgradable Contracts
     - [ ] Optimizing Gas
   - [ ] Protect against 2 attack vectors from the "Smart Contracts" section with its the [SWC number](https://swcregistry.io/).
-  - [ ] Inherits from at least one library or interface
+  - [x] Inherits from at least one library or interface
   - [ ] Can be easily compiled, migrated and tested

 - [ ] Contain a Markdown file named [design_pattern_decisions.md](./design_pattern_decisions.md) and [avoiding_common_attacks.md](/avoiding_common_attacks.md)

-- [ ] Have at least five smart contract unit tests that pass?
+- [x] Have at least five smart contract unit tests that pass

 - [ ] Contain a [deployed_address.txt](./deployed_address.txt) file which contains the testnet address and network where your contract(s) have been deployed